User inputs in Dash components

 We can also disable an input using the disabled argument, potentially based on some other input or selection, or we can force the user to use the input using the required argument.
 These are both Boolean True/False arguments to the dcc-dot-Input function.9.
 When to update

-Most users would be familiar with adding some input, then hitting 'Enter', or clicking away to trigger the change.
+Most users are familiar with adding some input, hitting 'Enter', or clicking away to trigger the change.
 We can change this behavior using the debounce argument.
 In this example, debounce has been set to False.
 We can see the callback is getting triggered as the user types.
-If it was set to true, the callback will only be triggered if the user hits enter or the focus is changed from the input.
-The callback is filtering some column in the data for the letter R, then R-e, then R-e-d, and R-e-d-d.
+If it is set to true, the callback will only be triggered if the user hits enter or the focus is changed from the input.
+The callback filters some columns in the data for the letter R, then R-e, then R-e-d, and R-e-d-d.
 We can see there is no data for R-e-d-d.10.
 Let's practice!

-Let's practice adding, validating, and using user inputs in components within our Dash apps.This exercise is part of the course
+Let's practice adding, validating, and using user inputs in components within our Dash apps.Create Your Free Account